-Barren lava fields, bubbling hot springs, and sophisticated cities make up the unforgettable scenery of Iceland.
+Barren lava fields, bubbling hot springs, and sophisticated cities will make up the unforgettable scenery of your Iceland holiday.
 With the bright lights of the Aurora Borealis overhead and the active volcanoes in the distance, this is a majestic landscape that's constantly shifting and changing.
 The capital city of Reykjavik is a hotbed of cultural activity, with plenty of museums, stylish pubs, and artisan shops to explore along its cobblestoned streets.
 Indulge in some good natured banter with its friendly residents before venturing out of the city for a dip in the steaming Blue Lagoon health spa or a horseback ride through Iceland's alien wilderness.

 Reykjavik is Iceland's capital city, well known for its relaxed lifestyle, independent boutiques, and charming colourful houses.
 It is quite compact, making it easy to reach all of the main shops, bars, and cultural attractions from Reykjavik's hotels.
 One of the greatest pleasures in Reykjavik is exploring it on foot, allowing you to enjoy the unique architecture and go window shopping in its independent boutiques around areas like Laugavegur.
 Enjoy a traditional runtur pub-crawl before getting a good night's rest for a day of exploration.
 Further areas to stay include the northern capital of Akureyri, or the whale watching centre of Husavik.
 For brief Iceland holidays, you'll also find a number of hotels located near the Keflavik airport.